Kingcogu06/sd2-rizvi2.github.io/contribution.md

 30/12/25 - Daniyal edited all the sections to make it sound and flow better

 10/01/26 - Daniyal made a wireframe

+15/01/26 - Rewrote requirements for a better understanding on what is needed for the app